 Will my e-cig battery last forever?

 No, but you should get a significant amount of use out them before they need to be replaced.
-The ‘cig-a-like’ V3i batteries will last on average, around 2-3 months.
-This still represents a significant saving when compared to the cost of tobacco cigarettes.
+The cigalike V3i batteries will last on average for around 2-3 months.

-The larger Vgo2 batteries will last around 4-6 months before they need to be replaced.
+Our larger vape pen batteries (such as the SERIES-S) will last around 4-6 months before they need to be replaced.

 In both cases, regular cleaning and care is advised in order to get the most out of your battery.
 Some customers are still using their batteries after 6+ months if they have been particularly well looked after.
 For our video guide to cleaning your batteries, check out our JAC Vapour YouTube Channel.